I cannot be the unfinished business that ties her spirit to the earth. But how can I not?

 |Click here for trigger warning/spoiler ▼

-In the silent gloom, a piano note rings out, followed by another.
+In the silent gloom, a piano note rings out, followed by another, seeking me out in my hiding.
 The enchanted quill dances over the page, recording Elisha's genius as deftly as my dabbling.

-In the great room beyond, Elisha haunts the keys yet again, bringing her sweet presence into the darkness of the deserted manor and even into the circle of silence, reminding me of what her sacrifice has taken from us.
+In the great room beyond my little sorcerer's pantry, Elisha haunts the keys yet again, bringing her sweet presence into the darkness of the deserted manor and even into the circle of silence, reminding me of what her sacrifice has taken from us.
 "Why did you go and..."

 The sweet, mournful notes evoke remembrances, ripples of memory with the eloquence she never could conjure in the language of words.
 My mind resonates to her work, singing of the cries of the gulls, the crash of the surf.
 I can smell the mist from a world away, the salt of the Vennian sea.
 The promise of dawn breaks as our enemies scatter.
 I want nothing more than to hold her close, to celebrate victory yet again.
 I reach for the gavel, to break my bowl and end my spell.